 Surgical Technologists are key members of operating room teams, which include the surgeon, anesthesiologist and nurse.
 As a surgical tech, you prep the patient as well as the operating room, handling the instruments, supplies and equipment.
 During the surgery, you pass instruments and equipment to the surgeon.

-At Southeast Technical Institute in Sioux Falls, courses in surgical procedures, clinical practice, microbiology and patient care set a strong foundation for your success.
+At Southeast Technical College in Sioux Falls, courses in surgical procedures, clinical practice, microbiology and patient care set a strong foundation for your success.

 Build Dakota Eligible